decentralized-identity/bbs-signature/draft-looker-cfrg-bbs-signatures.md

 ### MapMessageToScalarAsHash

 This operation takes an input message and maps it to a scalar value via a cryptographic hash function for the given curve.
 The operation takes also as an optional input a domain separation tag (dst).
-If a dst is not supplied, its value MUST default to the ASCII string (ciphersuite\_id || "MAP\_MESSAGE\_TO\_SCALAR\_AS\_HASH\_"), where ciphersuite\_id is the ASCII string representing the unique ID of the ciphersuite.
+If a dst is not supplied, its value MUST default to the octet string returned from utf8(ciphersuite\_id || "MAP\_MSG\_TO\_SCALAR\_AS\_HASH\_"), where ciphersuite\_id is the ASCII string representing the unique ID of the ciphersuite.

 ```
 result = MapMessageToScalarAsHash(msg, dst)